 Suddenly, a nearly overwhelming pressure was felt on Shunal’s shoulders.
 Nothing was physically touching him, but his attention was immediately placed on the source of this heavy presence.
 His eyes focused on a man boarding the ship.
 The presence reminded him of the fear he felt when first encountering the Rift Keeper.

 “Do.
 Not.
 Piss.
 Him.
 Off.”
 Malduk warned slowly.

 The approaching man was tall and well built.
-He towered over Ellie, who walked beside him, along with another woman with long blue hair and incredible green eyes.
+He towered over Ellie, who walked beside him, along with another woman with long blue hair and unnatural green eyes.
 The man was clad in a thick leather vest with a furred lining and leather pants with thick, winter boots.
 The vest exposed his chest, revealing a black symbol that seemed to be recurring throughout the ship’s decor.
-Long black hair was tied up behind the man’s head, and his black beard was split into two braids.
+Long black hair was tied up behind the man’s head and his black beard was split into two braids.
 All of these details faded away, however, as Shunal stared into his eyes.
 The man’s eyes were a magnificent golden color, but what really made them captivating was the intense stare he possessed.
 It was as if Shunal’s very being was being torn apart by this man’s gaze.